Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,450.7169333333333,464.29716666666667.md

 ### Transcript

-> what does a day in the life of community manager jace look like i assume wake up afternoon lunch from 1 p.m to 3 p.m and playing video games by 4 30. yeah whatever dude whatever whatever
+> forward what does a day in the life of community manager jace look like i assume wake up afternoon lunch from 1 p.m to 3 p.m and playing video games by 4 30. yeah whatever dude whatever whatever dude i think you're funny